(530) 758-0204 FAX

 6th Grade Party

 The 6th Grade Party will be held on Thursday, June 7, 2018.
 This event is a long standing tradition of welcoming elementary school graduates into the 7th grade.
 Celebrate your accomplishments and the start of a fun summer by hanging out with your friends and dancing!
-There will be foosball, video games, a photo booth, food and snacks and much more!
-The informational packet will be delivered to local schools the week of May 22.
+There will be video games, a photo booth, food and snacks and much more!
+The informational packet will be delivered to local schools the week of May 21.
 For more information, check out the Everything You Wanted To Know about the 6th Grade Party for details.
 The event will be held at the Davis Senior Center, 646 A Street Davis, CA.

 Tickets go on sale Tuesday, May 29, 2018 at 8:00am.
 You can register online (and search 750200-01), in person at the Parks & Community Services office, 23 Russell Blvd. or by phone 530.757.5626 if you have a current liability waiver on file.
 You can only purchase tickets for youth in your household.